Nathnaelc/cs162-test/session_18/README.md

 commands compare with the SQL that you wrote manually?
 Identify any differences, and find out why SQLAlchemy has done it differently.

-### Online retailer
-From the session on transactions:
-1. Rewrite all the `CREATE TABLE` commands for the tables contained in `retail.sql` to now use SQLAlchemy.
-The SQLAlchemy commands should also create primary key and foreign key constraints where appropriate.
-2. Rewrite all the `INSERT` commands to now use SQLAlchemy.
-In particular, you should hold all the values in a standard Python container (e.g. list, dictionary, or namedtuple), or a combination of Python containers (e.g. list of dictionaries).
-The insertions should all happen in a single transaction.
-3. Rewrite all your transactions from the exercise to now use SQLAlchemy.
-4. (Optional) Get SQLAlchemy to output the real SQL commands that it sends to SQLite (this is shown in the recommended tutorial on SQLAlchemy).
-How do these commands compare with the SQL that you wrote manually?
-Identify any differences, and find out why SQLAlchemy has done it differently.

 ### (Optional) Unit of Work
 SQLAlchemy uses the unit-of-work design pattern to decide when to send updates to the database.
 Read up on the unit-of-work design pattern, and then look at the